wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

                   <li><b>URL</b>: You can update the logo by specifying the URL of a hosted image.</li>
                   <li><b>Alt Text</b>: The 'Alt text' or 'alternative text' is a short description of an image.
 This text is useful to make sense of the image when it can't be viewed for some reason.
 A descriptive alt text is always a good practice to improve accessibility.</li>
                </ul>
-               Use an image that’s at least 600x600 pixels and less than 1MB in size for better performance.
+               Use an image that's at least 600x600 pixels and less than 1MB in size for better performance.
             </td>
          </tr>
          <tr>
             <td><b>Favicon</b></td>
             <td>Browsers that provide favicon support typically display a page's favicon in the browser's address bar and next to the page's name in a list of bookmarks.</br></br>
             You can update the favicon by specifying the URL of a hosted image (of type <b>png</b>, <b>ico</b>, etc.).</br></br>
-            Use an image with a square aspect ratio that’s at least 16x16 pixels in size for better results.
+            Use an image with a square aspect ratio that's at least 16x16 pixels in size for better results.
             </td>
          </tr>
          <tr>